 Environmental geologists apply their knowledge in a variety of industries.
-Potential employers include corporate engineering, environmental, and geophysical consulting firms.
+Potential employers include engineering, environmental, and geophysical consulting firms, as well as mining and oil and gas companies.
 Federal, state, and local government entities, such as geological surveys or environmental agencies, also hire environmental geologists.

-Is a master's in environmental geology degree right for me?
+Is a master's degree in environmental geology degree right for me?

-KU’s professional science graduate programs are designed for students interested in a wide range of environmental issues.
-The Environmental Geology program combines in-depth coursework in environmental science and geology with project management and communications training.
-The unique curriculum provides professionals with the skills needed to collect and clearly communicate reliable data, in addition to successfully leading projects and managing teams.
+KU’s professional science graduate programs are designed for students interested in using scientific knowledge to solve environmental problems.
+The Environmental Geology program combines in-depth coursework in geology and environmental policy, with project management and communications training.
+The unique curriculum provides professionals with the skills needed to collect and clearly communicate reliable data, and to successfully lead projects and manage teams.

 What environmental geology graduate programs are available at KU?

-KU offers two options for professional science graduate programs in environmental geology.
+KU offers two professional science graduate programs in environmental geology.
 All classes can be completed in hybrid mode or entirely online, except for the field workshops.

 See the choices below and download the program guides for more information.
-Each guide provides the program’s curriculum, career paths, admissions information, tuition and more.
+Each guide provides the program’s curriculum, admissions information, cost of tuition and more.

-- Classes offered online, with three in-person field workshops
+- Classes offered online, with three hours of in-person field workshops

 - Graduate certificate option